Mediate (song): Music video

 The song was never released as a single, but there was a video for it, which followed "Need You Tonight".
 Both the video and the song pay homage to the promotional film clip for Bob Dylan's "Subterranean Homesick Blues", as the members flip cue cards with words from the song on them, followed by Kirk Pengilly with a Soprano saxophone solo.

 Beneath the lyric "a special date" in the "Mediate" portion of the video, the cue card shown reads "9-8-1945".
 This refers to the date 9 August 1945, which was the date the atomic bomb, codenamed "Fat Man", was dropped on Nagasaki, Japan.
 As the date is in the little endian format, with the day first and month second (as per convention in Australia), American observers sometimes confuse the date for 8 September 1945.

-The cards contain multiple spelling mistakes, E.G. "Facinate" which should have been "Fascinate", further emulating Dylan's video.
+The cards contain multiple spelling mistakes, e.g., "Facinate," which should have been "Fascinate", further emulating Dylan's video.

-The location was near blast furnace number 6, Port Kembla Steelworks, NSW, Australia.
+The video was filmed near blast furnace number 6, Port Kembla Steelworks, NSW, Australia.